tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ![fetch_params](vap/fetch_params.png)

-Setting `timepadding: -24h` tells Tsdat to find files up to 24 hours earlier than the start date we specified.
-If we set `timepadding: +24h`, it will grab datafiles 24 hours after the "end" time.
-Setting `timepadding: 24h` will grab both before and after.
+Setting `timepadding: -24h` tells Tsdat to fetch files up to 24 hours earlier than the start date we specified.
+If we set `timepadding: +24h`, it will fetch datafiles 24 hours after the "end" time.
+Setting `timepadding: 24h` will fetch both before and after.
-Units of hour ('h'), minute ('m'), seconds ('s'), and milliseconds ('ms') can be used here.
+Units of hours ('h'), minutes ('m'), seconds ('s'), and milliseconds ('ms') can be used here.
 If no units are specified, tsdat will default to using seconds.